plourenco/website-blog/README.md

 I find value in showcasing how I built my personal website and accept contributions from others.
 I also believe each one's brand is identified by their unique fingerprint, not something that can be easily reproduced.
-This is my personal brand.

 I found inspiration among many other personal websites, I hope you can find one here too.
 However, I also spent many hours and iterations trying to find